ianwith/ianwith.github.io/source/_posts/front-end-training-courses.md

 categories: work
 ---

 Recently, Our team opened a series of front-end training courses inside the company.
-These courses aim to teach everyone the basics of front-end programming skills.
-We encourage all interested colleagues especially Back-end developers, iOS developers, Android developers to enroll in the course.
-By offering a series of lessons featured with lectures, real-world cases, and hands-on exercises, we covered practical topics like basic HTML, SCSS Introduction, Exploring ECMAScript, Workflow of Front-end in Douban, etc.
+These courses aimed to teach everyone the basics of front-end programming skills.
+We encouraged all interested colleagues especially back-end developers, iOS developers, Android developers to enroll in the courses.
+By offering a series of lessons featured with lively lectures, real-world cases, and hands-on exercises, we covered many practical topics like *Basic HTML*, *SCSS Introduction*, *Exploring ECMAScript*, *Workflow of Front-end in Douban*, etc.

-Front-end technology is widely used in desktop and mobile applications.
+Front-end technologies are widely used in desktop and mobile applications.
 Learning and applying fundamental concepts benefits for enhancing the efficiency of development and cooperation.

 <!-- more -->

-My topic was about the Layouts for Mobile Screens.
+My topic was the *Layouts for Mobile Screens*.
+Here is an outline of my presentation.
 Although the following demos are simple, they helped me recall W3C standards.
 We had a lot of fun with CSS.

 ## Table of contents: